M-derived filter

 m-derived filters or m-type filters are a type of electronic filter designed using the image method.
 They were invented by Otto Zobel in the early 1920s.
-This filter type was originally intended for use with telephone multiplexing and was an improvement on the existing constant k type filter.
+This filter type was originally intended for use with telephone multiplexing in carrier telephony systems and was an improvement on the existing constant k type filter.
 The main problem being addressed was the need to achieve a better match of the filter into the terminating impedances.
 In general, all filters designed by the image method fail to give an exact match, but the m-type filter is a big improvement with suitable choice of the parameter m.
 The m-type filter section has a further advantage in that there is a rapid transition from the cut-off frequency of the passband to a pole of attenuation just inside the stopband.
 Despite these advantages, there is a drawback with m-type filters; at frequencies past the pole of attenuation, the response starts to rise again, and m-types have poor stopband rejection.
 For this reason, filters designed using m-type sections are often designed as composite filters with a mixture of k-type and m-type sections and different values of m at different points to get the optimum performance from both types.